 Prior to joining Meyer, Michelle served as dean of the Milano School of International Affairs, Management and Urban Policy at The New School, shepherding both the program and the university toward environmental stewardship and a greater focus on social justice.
 She simultaneously held positions as the Tishman Professor of Environmental Policy and Management and director of The New School's Tishman Environment and Design Center, a university-wide center committed to bringing an interdisciplinary and environmental justice approach to contemporary environmental challenges.

-Michelle has also actively served in dozens of philanthropic and nonprofit organizations throughout her career and currently sits on the governing or advisory boards of Grist.org, the Climate and Clean Energy Equity Fund, The Nature Conservancy of New York, the Center for Constitutional Rights and the Hudson River Foundation.
+Michelle has also actively served in dozens of philanthropic and nonprofit organizations throughout her career and currently sits on the governing or advisory boards of Grist.org, the Climate and Clean Energy Equity Fund, The Nature Conservancy, the Perception Institute and the Hudson River Foundation.

 Michelle joined Meyer in 2018.
 She is a member of Meyer's executive team.